Do you know about the endemic Indonesian primate orangutan, which is a rare animal, this orangutan is on the verge of extinction.

 Animals with the scientific name Pongo are included in the type of mammal and are touted as the smartest animal in the world.
 The DNA of endangered orangutans is almost the same as human DNA, which is about 96,4 percent.

-The beauty of this beloved country of Indonesia is like an endless paradise if we try to dig indonesian tour this beautiful one.
+The beauty of this beloved country of Indonesia is like an endless paradise if we try to dig Indonesia Tourism this beautiful one.

 Three Species Remaining

 Currently, this endemic primate orangutan only lives on two islands, namely Sumatra (northern part) and Kalimantan.
-It's a sad fact considering that 12 thousand years ago, this endemic primate could be found in South China, Indochina, Java, and also South Sumatra before finally becoming extinct.
+It's a sad fact that 12 thousand years ago, this endemic primate could be found in South China, Indochina, Java and also South Sumatra before finally becoming extinct.

-With its existence on only two islands, it is suspected that there are only two species of orangutans left, namely the Bornean orangutan (Pongo pygmaeus) and the Sumatran orangutan (Pongo abelli).
+With its existence on only two islands, it is thought that there are only two species left, namely the Kalimantan orangutan (Pongo Pygmaeus) and the Sumatran orangutan (Pongo abelli).

-However, in 2017 another orangutan species was discovered, namely the Tapanuli orangutan (Pongo tapanuliensis).
+However, in 2017 another species of orangutan was discovered, namely the Tapanuli orangutan (Pongo Tapanuliensis).

 Currently, in their natural habitat, there are about 23 thousand orangutans in Kalimantan.
 Meanwhile, the number of orangutans in Sumatra is around 12.